isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/FAQs.md

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What is the AL score cut-off point for this year?
 Must the applicant meet this cut-off for entry via DSA?</u>

 The cut-off point is dependent on the choices of the students applying to MSHS.
-Hence we do not know the cut-off points for the 2023 batch of P6 students.&nbsp; The PSLE score range of 2022 for affiliated students is 8 - 16, and the range for non-affiliated students is 6(M) -14(P).
+The PSLE score range of 2023 for affiliated students is 8(M) - 16, and the range for non-affiliated students is 7(D) -12.

 DSA applicants only need to meet Posting Group 3 AL score for entry to MSHS via DSA.